Ghibli Park

 • Entrance fee

-International visitors can buy tickets through Lawson Ticket, while residents in Japan can use Boo-Woo Ticket or the Loppi machines at Lawson and Ministop convenience stores.
-Tickets go on sale on the 10th of each month at 2:00 PM (JST) for entry two months later.
-For example, tickets for April become available on February 10.
+• Tickets for Ghibli Park must be purchased in advance, as they are not available at the park.
+International visitors can purchase tickets through Klook or Lawson Ticket, while those in Japan can use Boo-Woo Ticket or the Loppi machines at Lawson and Ministop convenience stores.
+Tickets go on sale at 2 pm on the 10th of each month, two months in advance.
+For example, tickets for April go on sale on February 10.

-There are several ticket options:
+There are several pass options:

 O-Sanpo Day Pass:

-Light Pass (Domestic Only):
+Light Pass (Japan only):

 Sample tour package →